apintodesignco/ALEJO/README.md

-# ALEJO - Advanced Language and Execution Jarvis Operator
+# ALEJO - Advanced Language and Execution Joint Operator

 Created by Alejandro Pinto with AI collaboration